-It is strongly recommended that pretreatment devices be certified through Washington State's TAPE or New Jersey's NJCAT programs, be modeled using SHSAM, or follow guidance in this manual for vegetated filter strips and forebays.
+It is strongly recommended that pretreatment devices be certified through Washington State's TAPE or NJDEP Manufactured Treatment Device certification programs, be modeled using SHSAM, or follow guidance in this manual for vegetated filter strips and forebays.

 The Manual user will notice that many of the stormwater practices discussed in this Manual recommend pretreatment as an integral part of the BMP application.
 In fact, in many applications (ex. infiltration, stormwater ponds), the BMP would not be properly used if pretreatment is ignored.
 The simple reason for the use of pretreatment techniques is the necessity to keep a BMP from being overloaded, primarily by sediment.
 Pretreatment can also be used to dampen the effects of high or rapid inflow, dissipate energy, and provide additional storage.
 All of these ancillary benefits help BMP performance.